What is Vedic meditation?

-At the outset, you might like to consider shorter sessions so that you can see if it suits you.
-In the preliminary sessions, you will be given your very own Vedic meditation mantra which will work with your emotional and mental traits.
+At the outset, you might like to consider shorter mantra meditation programs to see if it suits you.
+In these preliminary courses, you will be given your very own Vedic meditation mantra which will work with your emotional and mental traits.

 What is the long-term outlook on Vedic Meditation?